 This section describes a baseline mode of secure NORM protocol operation based on application of the IPsec security protocol.
 This approach is documented here to provide a reference, interoperable secure mode of operation.
+This particular approach represents one possible trade-off in the level of assurance that can be achieved and the scalability of multicast group-size given current IPsec mechanisms and the state required to support them.
+For example, this baseline approach specifies the use of a Security Association that is shared among the receiver set for feedback messages to the sender.
+This model requires that the receiver membership receiving the session keys is trusted and only provides protection from attacks that are external to the NORM group membership.
+More stateful and complex IPsec approaches and key management schemes may be applied for higher levels of assurance but those are beyond the scope of this transport protocol specification.
 Additional approaches to NORM security, including other forms of IPsec application, MAY be specified in the future.
 For example, the use of the EXT_AUTH header extension could enable NORM-specific authentication or security encapsulation headers similar to those of IPsec to be specified and inserted into the NORM protocol message headers.
 This would allow header compression techniques to be applied to IP and NORM protocol headers when needed in a similar fashion to RTP [RFC3550] and as preserved in the specification for Secure Real Time Protocol (SRTP) [RFC3711].